ehrpg/rules/docs/equipment/apparel.md

 damage from knives and other small blades or thrown weapons.

 All plates require a carrier.
-The kevlar vest has protection for both front and back (both for 40 hit points) and cannot be worn in combination with a chest carrier, except for the FREJ MK I tactical vest (see below).
+The kevlar vest has protection for both front and back (each for 40 hit points) and cannot be worn in combination with a chest carrier, except for the FREJ MK I tactical vest (see below).
 You also cannot carry more than one tactical vest, plate carrier or kevlar armour on the torso at the same time.